Poblano and Ancho Chilli

 Super easy and delicious are filled rellnos with poblano pods.
 Cook them for 10 minutes in slightly salted water.
 Separate them lengthwise and remove the seeds and the fruit walls.
 Fill the halved peppers with chopped onions and pizza cheese.
 If you like, you can also add egg or minced meat.
 Brown the whole thing in the oven or pan.
 Calculate about 30 to 40 minutes at 200 °C for the preparation.
 This depends on the size of your pods.

-You can refine the dish with olive or chilli oil and cream fraiche.
+You can refine the dish with olive or chili oil and cream fraiche.

 Mole is a collective term for various sauces.
 It has relatively many ingredients in numerous variations.
 Often locals use mole to mean a sauce made of chillies, nuts and chocolate.
 Already in the 17th century, Spaniards were addicted to this dish, whose origin is probably in the Aztec Empire.
 Perhaps you know Mole Poblano with chicken or tortillas?
 Delicious.